aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 {{% /alert %}}

-## 3. Create a Cluster
+### 3. Create a Cluster

 Create a basic cluster with `eksctl`.
 The following cluster configuration will:

 * Use CloudFormation to set up the infrastructure needed by the EKS cluster.
-* Create an Kubernetes service account and AWS IAM Role, and associate them using IRSA to let Karpenter launch instances.
+* Create a Kubernetes service account and AWS IAM Role, and associate them using IRSA to let Karpenter launch instances.
 * Add the Karpenter node role to the aws-auth configmap to allow nodes to connect.
 * Use [AWS EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) for the kube-system and karpenter namespaces.
 Uncomment fargateProfiles settings (and comment out managedNodeGroups settings) to use Fargate for both namespaces instead.
 * Set CLUSTER_ENDPOINT and KARPENTER_IAM_ROLE_ARN variables.